ConnerSanders/CapstoneStarterRepo/README.md

 ## Salient Outcomes

-While we did hookup a pulse inverter to the cell, there many issues with the pulse inverter tied to the resistance.
-The group was able to adjust with alot of unknowns such as the pulse inverter's resistance and adapted as best as they could.
+While we did connect a pulse inverter to the cell, there were many issues with the pulse inverter tied to the resistance.
+The group was able to adjust to a lot of unknowns such as the pulse inverter's resistance and adapted as best as they could.
 Another Big outcome was the fact we had gas production from a pulsed current, as it is not common practice and with more time we could figure the best parameter of the pulse inverter to boost gas production.

 ## Project Demonstration & Images